We administer the full range of travel vaccinations and advice. We are an authorised Yellow Fever centre.

 Japanese B Encephalitis vaccine is only available privately from Masta.

 Dip/Tet and Polio may require a booster every 10 years for travellers to certain areas.

-Heptatitis A requires a booster vaccine 6-12 months after the first with boosters every 10 years.
+Heptatitis A requires a booster vaccine 6-12 months after the first, then lasts 25 years.